 The remaining ingredients are simple and wholesome.
 You’ll need whole wheat flour, chocolate chips, sugar, coconut sugar or brown sugar, and your basic salt and leavening agents.
 I sprinkled my cookies with some flaky sea salt to make them even more irresistible.

 I swapped whole wheat flour for all-purpose, which is undetectable in the final product.
 I also substituted coconut sugar for brown sugar, which is less refined (for those wondering, it is impossible to make bakery-style cookies using liquid natural sweeteners).
 I experimented with oils other than canola, which is highly processed and high in omega-6s.

-I discovered that if you scoop the dough onto the sheets and then chill it, 30 minutes in the freezer works just as well as their 24-hour recommendation.
+I also found a chilling time shortcut.
+If you scoop the dough onto the sheets and then chill it, 30 minutes in the freezer works just as well as their 24-hour recommendation.
 That way, the recipe works with coconut oil, which solidifies at cool temperatures.